ans-group/docs.ukfast.co.uk/source/fastdrive/browsingandmanagingemployees.md

 ![Image75](files/Image75.png)

-Here, you’ll be able to see the amount of licenses which you have and how many are being used and also the list of employee users associated with your account.
+Here, you’ll be able to see the amount of licenses that you have and how many are being used and also the list of employee users associated with your account.

 ![Image76](files/Image76.png)